 How comfortable is it?

 Most people choose the medium option, which offers enough of a "cradled" feeling to make it particularly ideal for side sleepers.
-Back sleepers, stomach sleepers, and those who prefer more support often choose the medium-firm option.
+Back sleepers, stomach sleepers, and those who prefer more support often choose the medium-firm option, which is what our tester decided to go for.
 The ability to swap layers means it can be as plush or firm as you need it to be, giving you the opportunity to experiment with your desired comfort.

-Parachute's expansion from bedding into mattress territory had to be marked with something great.
-The Eco-Comfort Mattress is a wool-centric innerspring design that holds eco-friendly materials in high regard.
+Parachute's Eco-Comfort Mattress is a wool-centric innerspring design that holds eco-friendly materials in high regard.
 Those looking for organic options that don't feature latex will enjoy this firm, yet supportive, and extremely breathable mattress.

 Why we love it

 Lots of detail and care went into the creation of The Mattress.
 It's constructed to be firm in the middle for superior back support, and softer at the head and feet for pressure point relief and spinal alignment.
 It's made of layers of pure New Zealand wool pocketed steel coils and an organic cotton cover.
 No latex or memory foam in sight.
 The layers of wool are naturally hypoallergenic, flame resistant, and temperature regulating.
 Additionally, while innerspring designs are known for some motion transfer, this particular design isolates motion.

 What is the Parachute Eco Comfort Mattress like to sleep on?